haskell-distributed/distributed-process/tutorials/ch-tutorial3.md

 handleMessage :: forall m a b.
 (Monad m, Serializable a) => Message -> (a -> m b) -> m (Maybe b)
 {% endhighlight %}

-Both primitives are generalised to any `Monad m`, so we're not limited to operating in the `Process` monad.
 Of the two, `unwrapMessage` is the simpler, taking a raw `Message` and evaluating to `Maybe a` before returning that value in the monad `m`.
 If the type of the raw `Message` does not match our expectation, the result will be `Nothing`, otherwise `Just a`.

 The approach `handleMessage` takes is a bit more flexible, taking a function from `a -> m b` and returning `Just b` if the underlying message is of type `a` (hence the operation can be executed and evaluate to `Maybe b`) or `Nothing` if the message's type is incompatible with the handler function.